 - Recognize and understand the artistic and cultural achievements of societies.

-These basic skills enable a student to become visually literate while developing intellect and continuing to foster relationship among thinking, expressing and producing.
+These basic skills enable a student to become visually literate while developing intellect and continuing to foster relationships between thinking, expressing and producing.

 The general music program at Meade Heights consists of two 30-minute class periods a week for grades PreK-5.
 Each year, students build on the concepts of rhythm, melody, harmony, form, and tone color.
 Students sing, read notation, move to music, play classroom instruments, and compose music.
 In addition, students learn to play the recorder beginning in third grade.
 Each year a selected grade takes a field trip to listen to the Baltimore Symphony Orchestra.
 Almost all students sing in two programs each year focusing on a winter theme in December and a patriotic theme in May.
 We also have a fourth and fifth grade chorus that performs in two evening concerts each year.